-EDU 581 Sociolinguistic Considerations in Teaching English as a Second Language (TESOL)
+EDU 581 - Sociolinguistic Considerations in Teaching English as a Second Language (TESOL)

 This course will approach sociolinguistic considerations germane to the ESL classroom from a humanities perspective.
-After reviewing models of first and second language acquisition, this course will discuss sociolinguistic phenomena such as code switching, dialects and idiolects, language transfer, loan words, and appropriate discourse.
+After reviewing models of first and second language acquisition, this course will discuss socio-linguistic phenomena such as code switching, dialects and idiolects, language transfer, loan words, and appropriate discourse.
 Students will apply theoretical models to ESL classroom practice through research and projects.

-EDU 582 Curricular Applications in TESOL
+EDU 582 - Curricular Applications in TESOL

 This course focuses on student-centered theories, providing models of curriculum development and their application for English Language Learners.
-Approaches and strategies such as: the grammar-translation approach; the Silent Way; the Audio-lingual Method; Total Physical Response; Jazz Chants; the Natural Approach as well as Cooperative Learning; Multiple Intelligences; Whole Language; among others are presented.
+Approaches and strategies such as: the grammar-translation approach; the Silent Way; the Audio-lingual Method; Total Physical Response; the Natural Approach as well as Cooperative Learning; Multiple Intelligences; Whole Language; among others are presented.
 English language development (ELD) lesson and unit planning as well as the assessment of these are required.
-Common Core Learning Standards as applied to English Language Learners will provide the basis for curriculum work in the course.
+The New York State New Language Arts Progressions will provide the basis for curriculum work in the course.
 The course will infuse technology and Computer Assisted Language Learning (CALL) in methodology.
-Students will apply material learned to curriculum units and develop instructional strategies that exemplify "best practices" in the field.
+Students will apply material learned to Pre-Kindergarten to 12th grade science, math and social studies curriculum. three semester hours

-EDU 584 Content Area Methods for ESL Classrooms
+EDU 584 - Content Area Methods for ESL Classrooms